Jannet Hopewell Leadership Academy

 - When girls have access to safe, quality secondary education, the benefits are widely felt.
 Educated girls develop skills, knowledge and confidence to make informed decisions including if, when and whom to marry.
 Being in school also supports the perception that girls are still children and are therefore not of a suitable age to marry.

-The cost are broken down below in order of priority and practical stages:
+The cost are broken down below in order of priority and in practical stages:

 - Fencing, foundations & fencing:£ 5,000